Rex White: Legacy

-Standing only five feet, four inches (1.6 m) and weighing 135 pounds, Rex White remains the smallest man to ever capture the NASCAR championship as of 2025.
-After 10 years and over 36,000 miles of racing in 233 races, White accumulated 28 wins, 110 top-5 finishes, and 163 top 10 finishes.
+Standing only five feet, four inches (1.6 m) and weighing 135 pounds, White remains the smallest man to ever capture the NASCAR championship as of 2025.
+After 10 years and over 36,000 miles of racing in 233 races, White accumulated 28 wins, 110 top-five finishes, and 163 top-ten finishes.
 White is considered by NASCAR as one of its top 50 drivers, a winner of the Living Legends of Auto Racing Pioneers awards, and the Smokey Yunick Pioneer award.
 White was also a member of the National Motorsports Press Association Hall of Fame at Darlington, and the Georgia Automobile Racing Hall of Fame.
-White's 163 top 10 finishes in 233 races, which calculates to about 70%, is unlikely to be topped due to the parity and longevity of today's drivers.
+White's 163 top-ten finishes in 233 races, which calculates to about 70%, is unlikely to be topped due to the parity and longevity of today's drivers.
 Only Tim Flock comes close to such record numbers.

 White authored his autobiography titled Gold Thunder, and teamed with editor Ann Jones for a second book covering 58 memoirs of past and present NASCAR legends titled All Around The Track.

-In January 2015 White was selected as an inductee to the NASCAR Hall of Fame.
+In January 2015, White was selected as an inductee to the NASCAR Hall of Fame.
 At the time, White was NASCAR's "oldest living champion at 85 years of age".
 White retained that title until his death at age 95 in 2025.